Nate Erskine-Smith: Political career

-Member of Parliament

-42nd and 43rd parliament
+Backbench MP (2015–2024)

-In November 2013, Erskine-Smith announced his candidacy for the Liberal nomination in Beaches-East York, citing Justin Trudeau's call for more youth involvement in politics, his advocacy for bottom-up democracy, and positive politics as reasons to run.
-Erskine Smith based his nomination campaign on lessons learned from his 2006 municipal campaign and signed up 900 riding members.
-In December 2014, he beat four candidates to become the Liberal nominee.
+In November 2013, Erskine-Smith announced his candidacy for the Liberal nomination in Beaches—East York, citing Justin Trudeau's call for more youth involvement in politics, Trudeau's advocacy for empowering MPs, and positive politics as reasons to run.
+Erskine-Smith based his nomination campaign on lessons learned from his 2006 municipal campaign and signed up nine hundred riding members.
+In December 2014, he defeated four candidates to become the Liberal nominee.

 Erskine-Smith was elected to the House of Commons in the 2015 federal election.
-He beat incumbent MP Matthew Kellway, who was elected in 2011.
-During the campaign, Erskine-Smith received endorsements from the provincial Liberal Member of Provincial Parliament (MPP) Arthur Potts and City Councillor Mary-Margaret McMahon.
+He beat incumbent New Democrat MP Matthew Kellway, who was elected in 2011.

 Erskine-Smith was vice-chair of the Standing Committee on Access to Information, Privacy and Ethics during the 42nd Parliament.

+In the first episode of the television series Political Blind Date in 2017, Erskine-Smith and Conservative MP Garnett Genuis discussed their differing perspectives on the legalization of cannabis in Canada.
+They also appeared on the last episode in 2022, where they discussed their differing perspectives on addressing Canada's opioid crisis.

-Erskine-Smith was re-elected in the 2019 election and 2021 election,more than having double his vote compared to his nearest competitor in the last two campaigns.
+Erskine-Smith was re-elected in the 2019 election and 2021 election, in which he received more than twice as many votes as his nearest competitor.

 Uncommons Podcast

-At the onset of the COVID-19 pandemic Erskine-Smith launched the Uncommons Podcast as a substitute for local town hall meetings.
+At the onset of the COVID-19 pandemic, Erskine-Smith launched the Uncommons Podcast as a substitute for local town hall meetings.
 The episodes feature prominent guests, including members of all major parties, and often seek to showcase his thinking on a given issue.

-In June 2022, Erskine-Smith, hosted former Conservative leader, Erin O'Toole, who commented on the 2022 Conservative leadership race by expressing his concerns that "the populism of anger or frustration or dislocation" can undermine institutions and national unity.
-In June 2024, fellow Conservative MP Arnold Viersen sent a letter to Erskine-Smith stating that he felt "ambushed" by Erskine-Smith after it was revealed that he told Erskine-Smith on the podcast that he would ban same-sex marriage, abortion and that some members in the Conservative caucus felt the same way.
-Viersen later walked back on his podcast comments and Erskine-Smith, who felt that those views were anathema to most Canadians, told reporters that he was surprised about the letter by stating that Viersen was well known for his anti-abortion advocacy.
+In June 2022, Erskine-Smith hosted former Conservative leader Erin O'Toole, who commented on the 2022 Conservative leadership race, expressing his concern that "the populism of anger or frustration or dislocation" can undermine institutions and national unity.
+In June 2024, fellow Conservative MP Arnold Viersen sent a letter to Erskine-Smith stating that he felt "ambushed" by Erskine-Smith after it was revealed on the podcast that he would ban same-sex marriage and abortion, and that some members of the Conservative caucus felt the same way.
+Viersen later walked back his podcast comments, and Erskine-Smith, who felt that those views were anathema to most Canadians, told reporters that he was surprised by the letter, stating that Viersen was well known for his anti-abortion advocacy.

-In October 2024, Erskine-Smith hosted both Prime Minister Trudeau, who expressed regret over his handling of electoral reform, and Mark Carney, who teases his future political plans and agreed that Erskine-Smith's comments about increasing housing supply for first time home buyers to have a home, on separate episodes of the podcast.
+In October 2024, Erskine-Smith hosted both Prime Minister Trudeau, who expressed regret over his handling of electoral reform, and Mark Carney, who teased his future political plans and agreed with Erskine-Smith's comments on increasing housing supply so that first-time home buyers could have a home, on separate episodes of the podcast.